Investing Is Hard

 Record 20.5 million American jobs lost in April.
 Unemployment rate soars to 14.7% by Anneken Tappe, CNN Business, May 8, 2020

-The next day, this from Business Insider…
+The same day, this headline…

 Dow surges 455 points as economic-reopening hope overshadows historic job losses.

-Business Insider, Carmen Reinicke, May 9, 2020
+Carmen Reinicke in the Business Insider, May 8.
+2020

-By March 3rd, 2020, the Dow would fall by 37 percent to 18,591, likely the steepest, fastest fall ever.
-The global recorded virus cases stood at 379,236 that day.
+Or how about this?
+The Dow peaked at 29,551 on Feb 12th, 2020, when the worldwide Corona virus cases were just getting started.
+By March 3rd, 2020, the Dow would fall by 37 percent to 18,591.
+This was the steepest, fastest fall ever.
+The recorded virus cases stood at 379,236 that day.

-That by the way is typical.
-Most gains occur in a handful of days when you, yes you, least expect it – another reminder that you cannot time these things.
+And that is typical.
+Most gains occur in a handful of days when you least expect it, another nail in the coffin to timing these things.
+But the economic news continued to remain grim.

-And no one knew how long it would take for things to normalize from the depth of the pandemic or what form that normalizing would take.
-Most were just voicing opinions, just like this one by Jeremy Siegel, professor of finance at the Wharton School of Business in this MarketWatch piece…
+And no one knew how long it would take for things to normalize from the depth of that pandemic or what form that normalizing would take.
+Most were just voicing opinions, like below…

 We’ve seen the lows in March’ for the stock market, says man who called Dow 20,000 in 2015, ‘and we will never see those lows again.

 Did he know?
-Not really.
+Of course not.

 And hence it is no surprise that the very best doctors tend to be consumed by self-doubt.
-The real quacks on the other hand, are always uber-confident.
+The real quacks, on the other hand, are always uber-confident.

 It is the same with investing.
 If you think you have cracked the code, that is a dangerous sign.

-And that is what ultimately counts.
+And that is what will ultimately count.

 Thank you for your time.